 While other institutions force students to devote two-thirds of their time on campus to general education, Quest comprises only 20 percent of your coursework.
-This allows you the opportunity to explore the fullness of your interests, including double majors or helpful minors.
+This allows you the opportunity to fully explore your interests, including double majors or helpful minors.
 At Baker, we don't want our students just going through the motions.
-Our program's unique offerings retain students and send them out into the world impassioned and confident in their skills.
+Quest's unique courses retain students and send them out into the world impassioned and confident in their skills.

 Our professors recognize that students don't get everything they need by sitting through lecture after lecture.
 The inquiry-based format allows faculty to engage in interdisciplinary dialogue about real-world issues to create meaningful outcomes.
 Through Quest you will learn to take an active part in your own education, developing essential decision-making skills through experience, experiments, and team-based problem solving.

 Lifelong Learning & Achievement

 The power of Quest is best illustrated by our student outcomes.
 As you can see, Baker's liberal arts core serves students from every discipline.